griffithlab/genviz.org/_posts/0001-03-01-GenomeBrowsingEnsembl.md

 {% include video.html id="ZpnQOOxXufM" %}
 <p><br></p>
-{% include question.html question="What is a stable identifier in Ensembl?" answer="Stable identifiers are IDs for features (gene, transcript, protein, exon, etc) that should not change even when underlying data and meta-data for those features change.
+{% include question.html question="What is a stable identifier in Ensembl?" answer="Stable identifiers are IDs for features (gene, transcript, protein, exon, etc.) that should not change even when underlying data and meta-data for those features change.
 Examples include ENSG..., ENST..., ENSP... for human Ensembl gene, transcript, and proteins.
 Other species will have modified prefixes but follow the same conventions.
 For example, Ensembl dog genes are named ENSCAFG..."%}

 {% include question.html question="How many protein coding transcripts does human CDKN2B have?" answer="Ensembl has two protein coding transcripts annotated for human CDKN2B."%}
 {% include question.html question="Which species has a CDKN2B orthologous gene that most closely matches human?" answer="The Chimpanzee CDKN2B is 100.00 similar to its human counterpart.
 This can be determined under the Comparative Genomics Gene Tree or Orthologues section of the human CDKN2B gene page."%}